-"Three forms of marriage are recognised in the country: monogamous marriage registered under the civil marriage law, marriages performed under customary law, and marriages performed under Islamic law.
-The Child Rights Act of 2003 amended the Constitution to set the minimum age of marriage at 18 years of age, but only 16 of Nigeria's 36 states have adopted the Act.
-As a result, state laws on the minimum age of marry vary: in southern Nigeria, the minimum legal age for marriage is between 18 and 21 years of age, depending on the region; in the north it ranges from 12 to 15 years.
-The 2003 Demographic and Health Survey estimated that 33.2 percent of girls between 15 and 19 years of age were married, separated, divorced or widowed.
-Additionally, the DHS found that nearly 22 percent of married Nigeria women were betrothed by age 15, a figure that rises to 46 percent by age 18.
-As of 2008, a process of reviewing existing family laws was being undertaken by the Nigerian Law Reform Commission, with a view to eventually proposing a new, comprehensive family law.
-Polygamy is prohibited in civil marriages, but authorised under customary and Islamic law.[20]
-The 2008 DHS found that 33 percent of married women were in polygamous unions" (Social Institutions and Gender Index (undated) Gender Equality and Social Institutions in Nigeria)
+"More specifically, three forms of marriage are recognised in the country: monogamous marriage registered under the civil marriage law, marriages performed under customary law, and marriages performed under Islamic law.
+The Child Rights Act of 2003 amended the Constitution to set the minimum age of marriage at 18 for both sexes, but only 24 of Nigeria's 36 States have adopted the Act.[10]
+As a result, State laws on the minimum age of marry vary: in southern Nigeria, the minimum legal age of marriage is between 18 and 21 years of age, depending on the region; in the north it ranges from 12 to 15 years.[11]
+Bride price payments are practiced in many parts of Nigeria; there is no uniformity of laws regarding the amount, although some areas have made efforts to harmonise bride prices with mixed results."
+(Social Institutions & Gender Index (Undated) Gender Equality in Nigeria)